kavismith/VPN-Setup/README.md

 </p>
 <p>
+To access your Virtual Machine for your VPN from your personal computer using Remote Desktop, please follow these steps:

+- On your personal computer, search for "Remote Desktop."

+- Open the Remote Desktop application.

+- In the Remote Desktop application, paste the IPv4 address that you copied from your Virtual Machine settings in Microsoft Azure.

+- After pasting the IPv4 address, click on "Connect."

-Search for your Remote Desktop on your personal computer and paste your IPv4 address in there.
-Next, sign into your Remote Desktop with  the username and password you created while creating your virtual machine for your VPN.
+- You will be prompted to enter the username and password that you created while setting up your Virtual Machine for your VPN in Microsoft Azure.

+- Enter the username and password, and then click "Sign In" or "Connect."

+By following these steps, you will establish a Remote Desktop connection to your Virtual Machine for your VPN, allowing you to access and manage it from your personal computer.

 </p>

 <h2>Check your Remote Desktop IPv4 address</h2>